Skip to content

 How does ECT work?

 ECT may be given during a hospital stay, or a person can go to a hospital just for the treatment and then go home.
-The need for ECT changes for everyone.
-Your psychiatrist will suggest a number of treatments.
-You may or may not need the number of treatments advised.
-This will depend on your progress.

-You will wake up within 5 to 10 minutes after the treatment and will be taken to a recovery room to be watched.
+You will wake up within 5 to 10 minutes after the treatment and will be taken to a recovery room to be monitored.
 When you are fully awake, you can eat and drink, get dressed and return to your hospital room or go home.

-Written by familydoctor.org editorial staff.
+Contributed by familydoctor.org editorial staff.

 Copyright (c) by the American Academy of Family Physicians

-Nova Scotia Telecare, Reviewed by Clinical Services Working Group, February 2019
+Nova Scotia Telecare, Reviewed by Clinical Services Working Group, May 2023

 55531